smoneck/daily-life/README.md

 ```

 ## lnmv
 Moves a file but creates a symlink in place.
+Helps to prevent redundant copies.

 ```bash
 $ ll